j-mendez/apigen/README.md

 #### Mocks

 In order to import a mock add `@import filename` under the `mock.data` key and replace filename with the mock path in the mocks folder.
-The mock has to be in the form of json to work.
+Mocks at the moment are only supported in json format for file type.

 ```json
 [